Seasonal Planning for Australia Travel

 Spring in Australia (September to November)

 Now is the time for big-city sightseeing.
-Places like Sydney, Perth, Melbourne, Canberra, and Brisbane are excellent choices.
-These cities are close to beautiful national parks, beaches, and offshore islands (except inland Canberra!) to explore when the weather is fair.
-They also have many galleries, museums, shopping opportunities, and excellent restaurants for cooler or rainier days.
-Meanwhile, the Australian outback (less busy now that it is low season) offers Uluru, Kata Tjuta, Kings Canyon, Alice Springs, and the national parks (Kakadu, Litchfield) of the Northern Territory (NT).
+Places like Sydney, Perth, Melbourne, Canberra, and Brisbane are excellent choices for travel.
+These cities are close to beautiful national parks, beaches, and offshore islands (except for inland Canberra), offering opportunities to explore when the weather is fair.
+They also have many galleries, museums, shopping opportunities, and excellent restaurants for cooler or rainy days.
+Meanwhile, the Australian outback (less busy now that it's low season) offers Uluru, Kata Tjuta, Kings Canyon, Alice Springs, and the national parks of the Northern Territory, like Kakadu and Litchfield.

-Early spring is also a good time for a long-distance road trip because the conditions are suitable for long periods in the car (that is, they're not too hot).
-Depending on how much time you have, you can drive the Great Ocean Road south of Melbourne or follow the northern NSW coast between Sydney and Brisbane.
+Early spring is also a good time for a long-distance road trip when the weather isn't too hot, heating up the inside of your rental.
+Depending on how much time you have, you can drive the Great Ocean Road south of Melbourne or follow the northern New South Wales coast between Sydney and Brisbane.
 (Check out this fun self-driving tour of the Great Ocean Road.)
-If you have longer, then Adelaide to Perth, Adelaide to Uluru/Darwin, Brisbane to Cairns, or Brisbane to Uluru are epic options.
+If you have more time, then Adelaide to Perth, Adelaide to Uluru/Darwin, Brisbane to Cairns, or Brisbane to Uluru are epic options.
 By late spring, temperatures will be getting too hot for a comfortable road trip through the desert.

-King's Park Festival, Perth.
-This festival includes a variety of walks, art, talks, and plant-related attractions.
-Held in September.
+King's Park Festival, Perth (September).
+This festival features a range of walks, art exhibits, talks, and plant-related attractions.

 Floriade, Canberra.
-This is one of Australia's largest flower shows and usually runs from mid-September to mid-October.
+This is one of Australia's largest flower shows, typically running from mid-September to mid-October.

-The Melbourne Cup, Melbourne.
+The Melbourne Cup, Melbourne (November 5).
 Horse racing enthusiasts won't want to miss the biggest race on the Australian calendar, the Melbourne Cup.
-This is held every year on November 5.

 Australia in September